Estonian summer courses

 - language classes (56 academic hours);

-- after-class activities (except for the trip on Saturday);
+- after-class culture programme (except for the trip on Saturday);

 - certificates.

 An invoice will be sent to you after the confirmation of the groups in May.
 The payment can be made via a bank transfer.
-You'll find all the details regarding the cancellation policy under the terms and conditions.
+You will find all the details regarding the cancellation policy under the terms and conditions.

 More than 20 years of Estonian summer courses...